dl-solarity/hardhat-zkit/README.md

 ## What

-This hardhat plugin is a zero-config, one-stop Circom development environment that abstracts away circuits management hassle and let's you focus on the important - code.
+This hardhat plugin is a zero-config, one-stop Circom development environment that abstracts away circuits management hassle and lets you focus on the important - code.

 - Developer-oriented abstractions that simplify `r1cs`, `zkey`, `vkey`, and `witness` generation processes.
 - Recompilation of only the modified circuits.